 Diabetic Kidney Disease

-Diabetic kidney disease (also known as diabetic nephropathy) is kidney disease that occurs as a result of diabetes.
+Diabetic kidney disease (also known as diabetic nephropathy) is a kidney disease that occurs as a result of diabetes.
 It is the leading cause of end stage renal failure in the UK and it affects about 10% of type II diabetics (diabetes of late onset).
 Most people with diabetes do not develop CKD that is severe enough to progress to kidney failure and diabetic kidney disease also takes many years to develop.

 Overall kidney damage rarely occurs in the first 10 years of diabetes, and usually 15 to 25 years will pass before kidney failure occurs.
 For people who live with diabetes for more than 25 years without any signs of kidney failure, the risk of ever developing it decreases.